Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 Carpet fibers, also called yarn, is either extruded or twisted to form a single strand or "filament".
 These filaments are similar in size to a human hair.
 A bunch of filaments are grouped together and twisted together to form Tufts.

 While these strands are twisted, heat is applied to "set" them permanently, hence the term "heat set" or "perm".
 This is very similar to the way women might use a curling iron to create and set curls into their hairstyles.
+The tighter the tufts are twisted together the longer the carpet is able to maintain its "like-new" appearance.

 It is not difficult to guesstimate the number of Tuft-Twists of a carpet you are considering.
 Tuft-Twist is really quite simple.
 When you look at a carpet you can look closely at the tuft and easily count the number of twists yourself.
 You just need to remember that it is based on the number of twists per lineal inch of tuft.